oliverj96/katy-trail-app/README.md

 ### Android

-1. Open the "android" folder (under the repo root directory) as a project in Android Studio.
+1. Open the "android" folder (under the repo root directory) as a project in Android Studio
 2. On the menu bar, click Build > Generate Signed Bundle / APK
 3. Select APK and click Next
 > If you are creating the app bundle to upload to Google Play store, select Android App Bundle instead